-Legend: SI = Significant impact, LSI = Less than significant impact, BI = Beneficial impact.
+Legend: SI-M = Significant impact- mitigable; LSI = Less than significant impact; BI = Beneficial Impact.

 16.2.4 No-Action Alternative

 Under the no-action alternative, the Marine Corps would continue to train in the military lease area of Tinian on a smaller scale, consistent with the existing Marianas Integrated Range Complex guidelines.
 No additional ranges or infrastructure would be built.
 Access to the military lease area, for any social or economic reasons, would remain the same as at present.